Is intermittent fasting safe? — the complete guide by Simple

 Ready to put a fasting-based food routine to the test?
 Our experts have shared their top tips for safe intermittent fasting.

 1. Know why you’re fasting in the first place.
-There are heaps of different fasting approaches out there, and the key to finding the best possible fit for you lies in aligning the approach to your specific goals (and also your nutritional needs, lifestyle, budget, schedule, and all the other things that make you “you”).
+There are heaps of different fasting schedules out there, and the key to finding the best possible fit for you lies in aligning the schedule to your specific goals (and also your nutritional needs, lifestyle, budget, schedule, and all the other things that make you “you”).

 2. Run your plan of action by your doctor.
 Even if you’ve already gotten the green light to try intermittent fasting, it’s always good to double-check the specifics of your approach.